prathik/jekyll-now/tenets.md

 This blog has the following tenets.

-* Provide short tips for increasing SDE productivity
+* Provide regular tips for SDE growth
-* Tips provided should be new for most of the audience
-* Provide tips regularly
+* Focus on creating entrepreneurial